teslamotors/vehicle-command/README.md

  * `TESLA_TOKEN_NAME` used to derive the entry name for your OAuth token in your system keyring.
  * `TESLA_KEYRING_TYPE` used override the default system keyring type for your OS.
-Run `tesla-key-control -h` to see supported values listed in the `-keyring-type` flag documentation.
+Run `tesla-keygen -h` to see supported values listed in the `-keyring-type` flag documentation.
 Consult [keyring documentation](https://github.com/99designs/keyring/#readme) for details on each option.